Get healthcare cover for travelling abroad

 - replace a lost, stolen, or damaged card

 If you're eligible, you'll receive a card that can be used to get cover for emergency treatment abroad.
 This will be either a:

 - UK European Health Insurance Card (new UK EHIC), if you have rights under the Withdrawal Agreement

-Both cards give you access to state provided healthcare while staying in an EU country for things like:
+Both cards give you access to state-provided healthcare abroad for things like:

 - emergency treatment

 - routine maternity care, unless you're going abroad to give birth (opens in a new tab)